-Teachers establish clear links between elements of religious belief and practice and aspects of the children's own lives.
-Teaching enables pupils to gain something of personal value from their study of religious belief and practice, for example, the way that they might apply insights gained from religious stories to their own lives.
+Teachers will establish clear links between elements of religious belief and practice and aspects of the children's own lives.
+Teaching will enable pupils to gain something of personal value from their study of religious belief and practice, for example, the way that they might apply insights gained from religious stories to their own lives.
+This will be done through engaging pupils in an enquiry based style of learning and by posing challenging questions to and by pupils.